A Network of Stakeholders

 Contacts for city government are linked through our Take Action page.

 Historic Preservation is a complex process and does not always guarantee a beloved building will be saved.
 The Historic Landmark Preservation Board is part of the Dept. of Neighborhoods.
 The Board reviews nominations in a public hearing and votes on whether to nominate as a landmark.
 If yes, there is a second hearing on whether to designate the site as a landmark.
 If yes, the city enters into negotiations with the building’s owner, a process called controls and incentives.
 Landmark legislation then moves to a City Council vote.
-Landmark status does not preserve the use of the building and often does not save the building itself if the owner claims they will be economically harmed by Landmark designation.
+Landmark status does not preserve the use of the building and often does not save the building itself if the owner claims they cannot realize a reasonable return on their property.

 In the Showbox case, Historic Seattle, Friends of Historic Belltown, and Vanishing Seattle jointly submitted a nomination application for Historic Landmark designation for cultural significance and interior architectural significance.
-We await the hearing date in 2019.
 Contrary to some inaccurate news reports, the Showbox has not previously been denied Landmark status and is fully eligible to be nominated.

 Learn more about Seattle’s Historic Landmark process here.